EmanueleLecchi/Lele-s-V-Ray-MaxScript-Tools/_Nuke_Gizmos/README_VRayKerneler.txt

 *)	"Normalised Error Ratio" (with Reference Input.) : Normalised version of the above.
 Px = abs (PxRef-PxSource)/PxRef *) 	"Mean Square Error" (with Reference Input.) : Defined as the square of the difference between Reference and Source.
 Px = (PxRef-PxSource)^2
 *)	"Normalised Mean Square Error" (with Reference Input.)"
 The normalised version of the previous mode.
 Px = (PxRef-PxSource)^2/PxRef
+*)	"Noise Threshold (Rel)": Divides the results of the Rel.
+NT calculations by the image Max in R, G and B. Px = abs(Px - KernelAvg)/MaxValue